-This EMP was prepared by Clinton Geyser who has a MSc.
-Degree in Environmental Management.
-He has been working as an Environmental Assessment Practitioner since 2009 on a wide range of projects in the Western, Eastern and Northern Cape and is currently employed at EnviroAfrica CC.
+This EMP was prepared by Anthony mader who has a BSc Honours Degree in Ecology, Environment and Conservation.
+He has been working as an Environmental Assessment Practitioner since 2017 on a wide range of projects throughout KwaZulu-Natal and Eastern Cape and is currently employed at EnviroAfrica CC.

-The report was supervised by Bernard de Witt who has more than 20 years experience in environmental management and environmental impact assessments.
+The report was supervised by Bernard de Witt and Clinton Geyser who have more than twenty (20) and nine (9) years' experience, respectively, in environmental management and environmental impact assessments